htoohtooaungcloud/acme-corp-k8s-setup/README.md

-# Kubernetes managed applications and observability
+# Kubernetes Managed Applications and Observability Task
 1. Install Kubernetes locally on your laptop with the distribution of your choice or feel free to use the cloud environment as well.
 2. Install a sample application (of your choice) that connects to a database that is managed by your Kubernetes cluster
 3. Push the logs into Prometheus/Loki and show us that you are able to display metrics nicely in Grafana